dalibra/NLA2022_Project/README.md

 # NLA2022 Final Project, Team Achilles
-The repository for final project (NLA course) - "A connection between sparse and low-rank matrices and its application to manifold learning"
+The repository for final project (NLA course) - "A connection between sparse and low-rank matrices and its application to manifold learning".

 Main results of the work:
 - Explored a geometrical connection between sparse and low-rank matrices.